-Recent compilations of global fishing effort derived from the satellite monitoring Automatic Identification System (AIS)9 have provided a view of the global extent of fishing pressure on the seafloor.
+Recent compilations of global fishing effort derived from the satellite-monitored Automatic Identification System (AIS)9 have provided a view of the global extent of fishing pressure on the seafloor.
 These data have been used to estimate that the total footprint of all fishing activity from 2013 - 2016 covered up to 55% of the world’s oceans9.
 However, there are limitations when estimating the scale of seafloor impacts from the global fishing effort footprint.
-First, the potential for seafloor impacts is dominated by trawls and other mobile bottom-tendered gears such as dredges, whereas pelagic fishing activity, which is also recorded by AIS, results in little or no contact with the ocean bottom and thus negligible habitat impacts.
-Second, typically only specific components of a bottom trawl’s gear touch the seafloor such that the contacted area associated with a trawl event is less than its total swept area path10.
+First, the potential for seafloor impacts is dominated by trawls and other mobile bottom-tendered gears such as dredges, whereas pelagic fishing activity, which is also recorded by AIS, results in little or no contact with the ocean bottom and thus negligible seafloor impacts.
+Second, typically only specific components of a fishing gear used on or near the seafloor actually touch it, such that the seafloor area potentially impacted duringa fishing event is less than its total swept area path10.
 Third, the organisms and geological features that create habitat structure on the seafloor demonstrate varying degrees of susceptibility to contact and capacity to recover from damage or removal11.
-Thus, estimating disturbance to the seafloor – defined here as the areal extent in which benthic features have been damaged or removed by trawling and not yet recovered to pre-trawling levels – requires a dynamic impact and recovery model that incorporates habitat specific vulnerabilities and gear characteristics and an understanding of how gear contacts the seafloor12.
+Thus, estimating disturbance to the seafloor – defined here as the areal extent in which benthic features have been damaged or removed by trawling and have not yet recovered to pre-trawling levels – requires a dynamic impact and recovery model that incorporates habitat specific vulnerabilities, gear characteristics, and an understanding of how gear contacts the seafloor12.

 Minimizing seafloor disturbance is a high priority for many of the world’s fishery management bodies (e.g. 13,14) and a prerequisite for maintaining ocean ecosystem integrity7.
-Marine reserves have been the primary tool to meet this objective.
-While marine reserves have demonstrated successes15,16, especially when protecting highly vulnerable seafloor habitats, like any fishery management measure, they have limitations.
-In many cases, fishing effort is displaced elsewhere, such that marine reserves may not achieve success without other corresponding policies to reduce effort, such as reducing total allowable catch17.
-But as global demand for protein mounts with increasing human population, reducing fishery harvest as a means to reduce seafloor impacts may come with tradeoffs.
-Aside from socioeconomic consequences of reduced harvest, there may be concomitant environmental impacts associated with producing substitute protein from other food systems, such as terrestrial crops or livestock.
-One means to avoid this tradeoff between benthic habitat impacts and foregone fishery harvest is to minimize seafloor disturbance by reducing gear-seafloor interactions – a direct solution that may be met through gear modifications to reduce bottom contact from fishing, or increases in catch efficiency that maintain harvest rates but with less expended effort.
+To date, marine reserves have been the primary tool to meet this objective.
+While marine reserves have demonstrated successes15,16, especially when protecting highly vulnerable seafloor habitats, they can have limitations as a commercial fisheries management measure.
+In many cases, fishing effort is displaced elsewhere, such that spatial closures may not achieve success without other corresponding policies to reduce effort or total allowable catches17.
+But, as global demand for protein mounts with increasing human population, reducing fishery harvests as a means to control seafloor impacts may lead to a difficult tradeoff.
+Aside from the socioeconomic consequences of reduced harvest, there may be concomitant environmental impacts associated with producing substitute protein from other food systems, such as terrestrial crops or livestock.
+One means to avoid the tradeoff between benthic habitat impacts and foregone fishery harvest is to minimize seafloor disturbance by reducing gear-seafloor interactions – a direct solution that may be met through gear modifications to reduce seaflor contact from fishing, or increases in catch efficiency that maintain harvest rates but with less expended effort.

 Here, we quantify seafloor impacts from fishing and explore options for navigating seafood production and environmental impact tradeoffs.
 We first assess the areal extent of global seafloor disturbance by trawling activities using a dynamic impact and recovery model12 and compare area-based production estimates from the ocean with habitat impacts on land from equivalent terrestrial protein production.
-We then use a simple stock assessment model to evaluate the potential for sustainable harvest increases from trawl fisheries globally and within large marine ecosystems (LME) to meet growing protein demands, and estimate the increase in seafloor disturbance associated with increasing fishing pressure to achieve maximum sustainable yield (MSY) under traditional gear configurations and fishing practices.
-Finally, we demonstrate how innovations in fishing gear technology and/or improvements in capture efficiency may reduce the effects of trawling on the seafloor and help mitigate the global habitat cost of fishing.
+We then use catch-based stock assessment models to evaluate the potential for sustainable harvest increases from trawl fisheries globally and within large marine ecosystems (LME) to meet growing protein demands, and estimate the increase in seafloor disturbance associated with increasing fishing pressure to achieve maximum sustainable yield (MSY) under conventional gear configurations and fishing practices.
+Finally, we demonstrate how innovations in fishing gear technology and/or improvements in capture efficiency may reduce the effects of trawling on the seafloor and help mitigate the impacts of fishing on seafloor habitats globally.

 Results/Discussion